emmanueltissera/TwentyFourDaysIn.StazorPages.Heartcore/README.md

 * Open the solution with `TwentyFourDaysIn.StazorPages.Heartcore.sln`.
 * In Solution Explorer, right-click the solution and select `Restore NuGet Packages`.
 * Run the solution using `IIS Express`

+### With Visual Studio Code

+* Open the root folder with VS Code
+* Press F5 to debug and run

 ### With .NET Core CLI